browserengineering/book/book/embeds.md

 Iframe scripts
 ==============

-We've now got users interacting with iframes---but what about scripts interacting with them?
+We've now got users interacting with iframes---but what about scripts\index{script} interacting with them?
 Of course, each frame can _already_ run scripts---but right now, each `Frame` has its own `JSContext`, so these scripts can't really interact with each other.
 Instead *same-origin* iframes should run in the same JavaScript context and should be able to access each other's globals, call each other's functions, and modify each other's DOMs.
 Let's implement that.